Shanchana/Speech-Emotion-Recognition-with-Response/README.md

 #### Overview

-The Mental Health Assistant Using Speech Emotion Recognition is an innovative project designed to provide real-time emotional support by analyzing users' speech to detect their emotional state and generating empathetic audio responses.
-This assistant aims to offer accessible, continuous, and private mental health support, addressing the growing need for emotional well-being solutions in today's fast-paced world.
+Assistant Using Speech Emotion Recognition is an innovative project designed to provide real-time emotional support by analyzing users' speech to detect their emotional state and generating empathetic audio responses.
+This assistant aims to offer accessible, continuous, and addressing the growing need for emotional well-being solutions in today's fast-paced world.

 #### Key Features